The Ultimate Travel Guide to Tasiilaq

-Tasiilaq also has the Café Neriusaaq – a former bookstore and the casual meeting place in town.
+Tasiilaq also has Café Neriusaaq – a former bookstore and casual meeting place in town.
 It is located in the large yellow building with an outdoor deck, just over the crest of the hill from the grey municipal building.
 They mainly serve fast food options of burgers, fries, chicken wings, and hot dogs, as well as several types of coffee.

 Nightlife in Tasiilaq

 There are a few places to go in town if you want to head out for the evening.
 Opening times vary depending on the time of year (your best bet is to ask once you get to Tasiilaq) and the action doesn’t really start until 11 pm.